aws-quickstart/cdk-eks-blueprints/docs/addons/kube-state-metrics.md

 ## Configuration Options

 - `createNamespace`: (boolean) If you want CDK to create the namespace for you
 - `values`: Arbitrary values to pass to the chart.
-Refer to the kube-state-metrics [Helm Chart documentation](https://prometheus-community.github.io/helm-charts) for additional details.

 ## Validation